erinamoon/erinamoon.github.io/_pages/about.md

   - /about.html
 ---

 I am a 3rd year Ph.D. student in the Faculty of Information at the University of Toronto.
 I am advised by [Dr. Shion Guha](https://shionguha.ca).
-I am a member of the [Human-Centred Data Science Lab](https://hcds-uoft.ca), a Junior Fellow at [Massey College](https://www.masseycollege.ca), and a 2024 graduate fellow at the [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca).
+I am a member of the [Human-Centred Data Science Lab](https://hcds-uoft.ca), a Junior Fellow at [Massey College](https://www.masseycollege.ca), and a 2024-25 graduate fellow at the [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca).

 In my research, I used mixed methods to explore decision-making in public sociotechnical systems and the ramifications of introducing AI in these domains.
 In my work, I strive to partner with communites and public agencies to examine how data and computational systems can augment and/or hinder decision-making within existing organizational infrastructures and its downstream impact on impacted stakeholders.

 I hold a Master of Information from the University of Toronto and a Bachelor of Arts in Economics from the University of Chicago.

 ## Recent News
+-**2025** Our paper, "The Datafication of Care in Homelessness Services" was conditionally accepted to CHI'25.
+(More updates to follow).
 - **2024** I was selected as a 2024 Graduate Fellow at the Schwartz Reisman Institute for Technology and Society.
 Find out more [here](https://srinstitute.utoronto.ca/news/sri-announces-2024-fellowship-recipients)
 - **2024** I received the 2024-25 Mary H. Beatty Fellowship again (I was awarded the fellowship in 2023-24 as well)
 - **2024** Paper [“Beyond Predictive Algorithms in Child Welfare”](https://erinamoon.github.io/files/beyondpredictive.pdf) was accepted at GI’2024